 Two years later the M43 was introduced, cut in a cotton sateen cloth to the same four-pocket configuration.
 This later evolved to become the M51, and the now-iconic M65.
 Which in turn evolved into the equally iconic M-1951 and M-1965 variations that remain popular for civilian dress today.

 What to consider when buying an M65 field jacket

 The M65 is a hip-length jacket – anything shorter veers into blouson/bomber territory.
-Vintage versions will often have epaulets and sometimes an internal drawstring or external belt to create a waisted silhouette (the military purpose of this was to retain heat and prevent the jacket getting caught in dense undergrowth), but most modern designs have done away with any overly military affectations in favour of a more minimalist aesthetic.
+Vintage versions will often have epaulets and sometimes an internal drawstring or external belt to create a waisted silhouette (the military purpose of this was to retain heat and prevent the jacket from getting caught in dense undergrowth), but most modern designs have done away with any overly military affectations in favor of a more minimalist aesthetic.

 The original M65 came exclusively in lightweight yet hardwearing materials such as cotton drill, sateen or a nylon-cotton mix.